bb-qq/aqc111/readme.md

 ## Supported AQC111U(5.0Gbps) based devices

-Currently I only confirmed that a Japanese product "USB-LAN2500R" works.
+Currently I only confirmed QNAP QNA-UC5G1T works.
 If you got other products and they do not work, please create a issue with its vendor id.

 * [QNAP QNA-UC5G1T](https://amzn.to/2A2aI1e) (Type-A)
 * [TRENDnet TUC-ET5G](https://amzn.to/314DASp) (Type-C)